Wind Instruments Tuition

 For online tuition, you will need:

-1. Waltons Music has Zoom headphones and microphones that are ideal for online music tuition and are available at 5% discounts for enrolled New School students.
-If you would like to obtain a discount, please contact Waltons with your instrument choice and include a scan or photo of your course payment receipt.
+- Waltons Music offers its Zoom ZUM-2PMP Podcasting Pack, ideal for online music tuition, at a 5% discount for currently enrolled New School students.
+If you would like to obtain this discount, please contact Waltons and include a scan or photo of your tuition payment receipt.

 See our Online Tuition page for more information on online tuition with the New School, as well as the instruments, subjects and courses we offer online